RisingInIris2017/RisingInIris2017/read_me_full.md

 Iris is The Goddess of Rainbow's name, not something in your eye.
 ### My Interests
+#### Minecraft Modpack Making
+I am fond of making Minecraft Modpack.

+[RisingInIris2017/Blessed-Or-Cursed-Minecraft-Modpack](https://github.com/RisingInIris2017/Blessed-Or-Cursed-Minecraft-Modpack) is my first public Minecraft modpack project.

+It has gained 21k downloads, which is a good start.

+I am now contributing to [ProjectHDS/Herodotus](https://github.com/ProjectHDS/Herodotus), a brand new deep-tweaked Minecraft modpack.

+You will see more and more modpack projects I author or contribute to!
 #### Minecraft Mod Translating
 I am a amatuer translator, keeping making translations for the sandbox video game Minecraft and its Mods and Plugins.